| |

 My Hubs loves anything that’s pickled, so this year he specifically grew fresh beets to make into spiced beet pickles.
 Actually, we both enjoy pickled beets, so they are a standard at our house.
 They are so handy to have on hand for snacking, to help stretch a meal, or to add some extra flavor to a simple weeknight meal.

-This is the old recipe my Mom used for old fashioned pickled beets, and I wouldn’t ever consider making any other one, it’s my tried and true standard.
-I love the spices in this recipe and it makes your home smell amazing while making it.
+This is the old recipe my Mom used for old fashioned pickled beets, and I wouldn’t ever consider making any other one.
+It’s my tried and true standard.
+I love the spices in this recipe, and it makes your home smell amazing while you’re making it.

 Freshly made spicy pickled beets being served in a small white bowl.
 One of the sliced beets is being held upto show off the deep burgundy color of the beets.